flemingsyaifullah/testapp/README.md

 Study Case :

-<B>Given a simple app to display second cars to be sold by a second car dealer</b>
+<B>Given a simple app to display second car on sale at a Second Car Dealer Website</b>

-We have some new requirements to be applied at this app to accomodate some business needs and regulation as below :
+The dealer have some new requirements to be applied at this app to accomodate some business needs and regulation as below :

 1. Please create interface for above project with abstract method : GetCarListing